 Sooner or later, everyone dreams of finding a passive source of income to supplement or replace their current one.

-Buying a rental property can be a great way to do just that; but if you’re wondering how to become a landlord, there are a few things you should consider before you start combing through the MLS.
+Buying a rental or investment property can be a great way to do just that; but if you’re wondering about becoming a landlord, there are a few things you should consider before you start combing through the MLS.

 At American Home Team Realty, property management is our passion and our main focus.
 We love to see first-time landlords achieve their goals and build the lifestyle they’ve always dreamed of, but it takes a little extra planning to make it work for you.